-come watch MIT students compete for prizes in the "MIT Can Talk: Speaking Competition" on Feb 1st from 2-4pm in 34-101!
+Everyone is invited to come watch MIT students compete for prizes in the "MIT Can Talk: Speaking Competition" on Fri, Jan 29, 2016 from 2-4pm at the MIT Museum!
 Participants give a 4-5 minute speech in English that relates to this year's competition theme.
 Material must be original, but it can include excerpts from other works (a speech, a literary work, a poem, a story, etc.) so long as sources are properly attributed.
 Prizes will be awarded by a panel of judges to those who are best able to deliver their material to a live audience.
 The event is open to everyone in the MIT Community, and audience members can also win door prizes!

 Add yourself to the mitcantalk-announce mailing list for reminders about general upcoming events related to MIT Can Talk!

-Your material can speak to any aspect of the theme (and does not have to be restricted to innovation).
+Your material can speak to any aspect of the theme.
+Be creative and think outside the box!

-Except for winners of previous MIT Can Talk competitions, any current MIT student is eligible to enter.
-You must register for the competition by 12noon, Wed January 30, 2013.
-Registration begins January 1, 2013.
+Except for winners of previous MIT Can Talk competitions, any current MIT student is eligible.
+Register for the competition by 12noon, Mon January 25, 2016.

 Prizes will be awarded to the top three speakers.
 There will also be an Audience Choice Award.
 The prizes are as follows: